Chanty

 When we started our pricing strategy research we were choosing between freemium and free trial as these are the models our competitors use.

-We were surprised to find out there are actually tens of different monetization strategies a startup can choose from.
+However, when we dug deeper into the research, we were surprised to learn that there are actually dozens of different monetization strategies a startup can choose from.
+From tiered pricing to pay-as-you-use options, the possibilities seemed endless.

 Let’s quickly cover the most popular SaaS pricing models, so you have all the ammunition you need to make the right decision for your team.